ibm-cloud-docs/discovery/using.md

      -  **concepts** - Start by finding the `text` field, and examine the other enrichment information.
      -  **categories** - Start by finding the `document` field, and examine the other enrichment information.

-     After you have examined the insights in the first document, you can look at the other three documents if you wish.
+     After you examine the insights in the first document, you can look at the other three documents.

   1. View the available fields in the **Visual Query Builder**.
 On the **Build queries** screen, click **Search for documents**, then **Use the {{site.data.keyword.discoveryshort}} Query Language**.
 Click the **Field** drop-down to view the fields available in your data.
 Click **Edit in query language** to build queries manually using the {{site.data.keyword.discoveryshort}} Query Language.